citp/privacy-policy-historical/q/qu/qui/quizclothing.co.uk.md

-> *The following text is extracted and transformed from the quizclothing.co.uk privacy policy that was archived on 2012-05-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120504231126id_/http%3A//www.quizclothing.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the quizclothing.co.uk privacy policy that was archived on 2012-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121230051139id_/http%3A//www.quizclothing.co.uk/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-_(Dated: May 2011)_
+_(Dated: October 2012)_

 Quiz is committed to protecting the privacy of our customers and will not disclose any information except where it is vital to provide the services which we offer, including the process of arranging an item being sent to you.
 Your peace of mind is very important to Quiz and we will do all we can to maintain your privacy.